hommyrosado/hommyrosado.github.io/docs/Bash/index.md

     correctly points to the interpreter you want to use (in this case, Bash).
 :::

+## Basic Commands and Utilities
+Here’s a breakdown of some of the most essential basic commands and utilities you’ll use when working with Bash.
+These commands are foundational for  navigating the file system, manipulating files, and interacting with the system.

+Some Bash fundamentals:

 **File and Directory Navigation**
 1. **`pwd` (Print Working Directory)**